Nutri-Score: Overview of algorithm

+In addition to the general algorithm described above, there are special rules for cheese, for “added fats” (fats that are meant as ingredients, such as vegetable oils or butter), and for beverages.
+While the basic principle remains, some parts of the calculation are changed (see below).

+Detailed description

+This table describes the rules for assigning negative and positive points for different nutritional contents.

 On the basis of its calculation algorithm, the system awards 0 to 10 points for energy value and ingredients that should be limited in the diet, i.e.: saturated fatty acids, sugar and salt; and 0 to 5 points for beneficial ingredients whose consumption should be promoted.
 These are: fiber, protein, fruits, vegetables, legumes, nuts, and rapeseed oil.
 To determine the value of the label of a given product, i.e. the letter A, B, C, D or E, the sum of points awarded for the beneficial ingredients must be subtracted from the sum of points awarded for the unwelcome ingredients.
 The product is classified in one of five value classes (A to E) based on the final score, which may vary from -15 to +40.
 The lower the score, the better the nutritional value of the product.

 A Nutri-Score for a particular food item is given in one of five classification letters, with 'A' being a preferable score and 'E' being a detrimental score.
-The calculation of the score involves seven different parameters of nutrient information per 100g of food which are usually available on food packagings.

-High content of fruits and vegetables, fibers, protein and healthy oils (rapeseed, walnut and olive oils, rule added in 2019) promote a preferable score, while high content of energy, sugar, saturated fatty acids, and sodium promote a detrimental score.
+Products with a NutriScore value of -1 or below receive an A grade, while those with a value between 0 and 2 are classified as B. Products scoring between 3 and 10 receive a C grade, whereas those scoring 11 to 18 are assigned a D grade.
+Finally, products with a NutriScore value above 19 receive an E grade.

 In addition to the general calculation rules applied to most types of food, there are special rules for cheese, for “added fats” (fats that are meant as ingredients, such as vegetable oils or butter), and for beverages.
 For these categories, the score is calculated in a slightly different way.
 More specifically, in the classic calculation model, the protein content is taken into account or not - depending on the total score calculated for the negative ingredients.
 For cheese, the protein content is taken into account at all times, irrespective of the total detrimental score.
-As far as fats are concerned, the ratio of saturated fatty acids to total fat content is taken into account.
+For added fats, instead of the total amount of saturated fats, the ratio of saturated fats to total fat content is taken into account, and instead of total energy content, only the energy content from saturated fats is counted.
 The algorithm is indifferent to the degree of food processing or such ingredients as vitamins, bioactive substances (antioxidants etc.), fiber type, or food additives.

 While Nutri-Score is not used with foods not covered by the mandatory nutrition declaration (listed in Annex V of EP and Council Regulation (EU) No 1169/2011), it is important to note that the system's methodology actually devalues those foods.